Alberta Health Care Insurance Plan (AHCIP): 2024 guide

 What is my Alberta health care number?

 Your Alberta health care number is a nine-digit number unique to you and you can find it on your health care card.
-This alberta health care card number is how doctors and hospitals will confirm your enrolment in AHCIP.
+This Alberta health care card number is how doctors and hospitals will confirm your enrolment in AHCIP.
 It will also allow you access to your medical records.

 If you need help finding this number, you can find it on the teal-coloured strip on your health care card.
 You can also call 780-427-1432 (Dial 310-0000 first for toll-free calling within Alberta) or visit their website for further assistance.